seanpat09/seanpat09.github.io/_posts/2019-12-14-advent-day14-the-plot-hole-in-beauty-and-the-beast.md

 Since he was transformed into an inorganic teacup, did he not get to age?
 Is he now a 14 year old trapped in the body of a 4 year old?
 He's may still act like a child, but he also has 10 additional years of experience.

 Also why did the witch transform the children and the dog?
-What the hell did he do wrong?
+What the hell did they do wrong?
 Even the argument that the staff let Prince Adam get spoiled doesn't hold much weight - he's their employer and his title implies he is also has power of their lives.
 Come on now.

 Speaking of the children, who are all these children in the cupboard?